MJOLNIRPackage/MJOLNIR/docs/faq.rst

 I do not want to make use of the features in MJOLNIR but only convert and extract my data.
 How do I do this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is definitely possible to convert and extract the data from MJOLNIR without many trouples.
+It is definitely possible to convert and extract the data from MJOLNIR without many troubles.
 Below is a code example:

 .. code-block:: python
    :linenos: